 To sum up: if ever an administration had control over Fed policy, and monetary policy more generally, FDR's was it.
 It follows that, if monetary policy did less than it should have to end the Great Depression, the Roosevelt administration must bear a good share of the blame.

 But everything is relative: until the last months of 1936, the Roosevelt administration's monetary policy errors were errors of ommission only: unlike Hoover, who acquiesced to Fed policies that contributed to the Great Contraction, FDR and his Treasury team merely failed to encourage the Fed to contribute more to money growth than it did, or to contribute more to that growth themselves.
 Alas, this ceased to be so toward the end of 1936, when actions by both the Fed and the Treasury resulted in a second severe monetary contraction that would reverse many of the gains achieved over the course of the preceding four years.

 It's also true that, if New Deal policies failed to encourage monetary expansion beyond what gold inflows alone provided for, those policies deserve some credit for those gold inflows.
-Just how much credit they deserve will be the main topic of this series' next installment.
+Just how much credit they deserve will become clear in this series' coming installments.

 Continue Reading The New Deal and Recovery:

 - Part 2: Inventing the New Deal

 - Part 3: The Fiscal Stimulus Myth

 - Part 4: FDR's Fed